Updated Janurary 5, 2018 with the addition of more taxa.

 Recently added taxa

 Zhou et al. 2013 report: “Here we describe a new fossil from the Middle Jurassic that has a mandibular middle ear, a gradational transition of thoracolumbar vertebrae and primitive ankle features, but highly derived molars with a high crown and multiple roots that are partially fused.
 The upper molars have longitudinal cusp rows that occlude alternately with those of the lower molars.”
 The first three traits put Megaconus among the pre-mammal cynodonts.
 The last three traits are specialiizations.
 The broader traits employed by the LRT put Megaconus in the rodent clade.
 Rattus (the rat) and Oryctlagus (the rabbit) were included taxa in both studies.
+The primitive traits appear to be atavisms (reversals).

 So now we have a phylogenetic problem.